Masters

 Program Structure

 The Special Education Endorsement Certificate (LBS1) is a cohort-based program that can be completed in as little as 12 months.
 Coursework is delivered online in synchronous and asynchronous formats, with embedded in-person clinical apprenticeship experiences completed in your current worksite.
 Candidates progress through structured clinical steps—observation, co-teaching, and independent instruction—culminating in a supervised student teaching capstone experience.
 Candidates are assigned an in-district teacher mentor in accordance with an agreement with Loyola.
+Mentor teachers must have a current LBSI License and at least 3 years of teaching experience.
 Program faculty and staff meet with you, your building principal, and a mentor teacher to confirm support for the program before beginning, and to create a support agreement.
 Candidates must be working in a school district with a written letter of agreement with Loyola.
-Candidates may be eligible for up to six hours of course credit based on documented work experience and approval from program faculty.

 Upon successful completion of the certificate, candidates qualify for the Illinois Professional Educator License (PEL) with a Learning Behavior Specialist I (LBS1) endorsement.